lizardzhou/Dyssol/source/class.rst

 	void Initialize(double Time)

-Initializes unit at the time point Time.
+Initializes unit at the time point ``Time``.
 Is called by the simulator only once at the start of the simulation.
 Here some additionaly objects can be initialized (for example holdups, material streams or state variables).

 |

+.. _label-SaveState:

 .. code-block:: cpp